joseporcar/endeavor_dotfiles/README.md

 Not-Urgent:
 - Workspace scroll on topbar
-- change stuff to Mocha
+- change stuff to Mocha (say kitty and idk what else)
 - named screenshots on hyprshot
 - fullscreen functionality on hyprland (or hide topbar)
-- modularize this. (one repo for hypr, one repo for rofi, etc.)
+- modularize this. (one repo for hypr, one repo for kitty, etc.)
 - Fish configging?
 - Install and test Helix
-- fixing cursor theme on gtk4 https://bbs.archlinux.org/viewtopic.php?id=299624

 Backlog:
 - Evaluate Ghostty.
 If bad become a power kitty user